 Vapor Quality – 8

 The quality and quantity of vapor produced by this device is surprising for its size.
-Clouds won’t be gigantic given the device’s small chamber size, but the DynaVap is ultimately intended to be a functional and highly portable vaporizer, not a tabletop cloud machine.
+Clouds won’t be gigantic given the device’s small chamber, but the DynaVap is ultimately intended to be a highly portable vaporizer, not a tabletop cloud machine.
 Hits can be a little heavy if you get the air-to-vapor ratio wrong, but with a bit of tinkering you are sure to find your sweet spot.
-It should be noted that unlike a pipe, one-hitter, chillum or other combustion piece, the chamber on DynaVap vapes is fully enclosed.
+It should be noted that unlike a pipe, one-hitter, chillum or other combustion piece, the chamber on a DynaVap is fully enclosed.
 This means there is no chance of getting off-tastes from butane in the vapor.

 Fuel Efficiency – 9